YangNobody12/pylocalvoice/FEATURES.md

-# PyHmong Features Guide
+# PyLocalVoice Features Guide

-Complete guide to all 7 feature categories in pyhmong library.
+Complete guide to all 7 feature categories in pylocalvoice library (pyhmong module).

 ---